 Indeed, CBD has shown promise as a nootropic or cognitive enhancer.
 It helps to thwart the oxidative damage that often occurs in high-intensity exercise and training.
 Documented oxidative damage occurs in wrestling, soccer, and basketball, none of which are even high-impact sports.
 Athletes can and should consider using CBD oil not only to protect themselves from oxidative damage, which may lead to dementia and brain disease in the future, but also to optimize on-field performance.
 Anyone who has played basketball or football knows that memorizing and recalling the playbook provides a major in-game advantage and failing to do so can severely undercut potential performance, even if the athlete has power, speed, dexterity, etc. When well-conditioned athletes fall short in competition, it’s often mental.

 Specifically for the triathlete, there may be some benefits from getting “in the zone” during a transition, or being able to disengage from the pack on a bike and dial-in to your ideal pace.
+We are always preaching road bike safety, too, so perhaps there is a use for situations when you might be cycling in a more dangerous situation and really need to be on high alert.
 Those things require mental acuity.

 CBD for Muscle and Joint Pain